 Facing Challenges & Inefficiencies With A Static Grid

 Before the release of 4.2, passbolt users encountered several obstacles that hindered their workflows.
-The password workspace grid was rigidly fixed, leaving little flexibility for adjustments.
+The password workspace grid was rigid, leaving little flexibility for adjustments.
 For instance, it was impossible to hide, resize, or reorder columns within the grid.

 As with all projects, passbolt is continually evolving.
 A static grid worked well in the early days of the platform, but as new information was added to be displayed, it became sub-optimal.
 On smaller screens, information may have been hidden due to the limited space while on larger screens the overload of data may have been overwhelming.
 This grid limitation also posed a challenge with incorporating new features that rely on columns as it would only worsen the users experience.